What is the difference between Penetrating Keratoplasty (PK) and Deep Anterior Lamellar Keratoplasty (DALK)?

 If the corneal endothelium is unhealthy or we can’t prove its health due to a poor view through a cloudy stroma, we would recommend a PK instead of a DALK.
 This is because if the endothelium is not healthy, the DALK transplant would never heal properly, the graft would fail, and the surgery would have to be repeated with a PK.

 In terms of effect, what are the similarities and differences between DALK and PK?
 What are the advantages of DALK?

-The major advantage to having DALK and retaining the patient’s own endothelium is that the transplant is less likely to fail from rejection.
+The major advantage of having DALK and retaining the patient’s own endothelium is that the transplant is less likely to fail from rejection.
 One of the main reasons a graft fails after a rejection episode is from loss of these endothelial cells.
-DALK grafts therefore will generally last at least twice as long as PK grafts.
+DALK grafts, therefore, will generally last at least twice as long as PK grafts.